EmmaLawlor/hangman/README.md

 - self.games_played: Starting at 0, this number is increased by 1 each time the user completes a game.
 - self.games_won: Again starting at 0, this is increased by 1 each time the user correctly completes the word and wins the game.
 A combination of games_played and games_won is used to return the user's overall result for the session when they choose to exit the game.

+The display_hangman function uses the self keyword to access the attributes of the hangman class.
+It displays the first stage of the hangman image to the user.
+It also displays the randomly generated word as a series of dashes, representing the letters the user needs to guess.

+The play_hangman function again uses the self keyword to access the attributes of the hangman class.
+While the user still has lives remaining, this function asks the user to guess a letter or word.
+The user's guess is then checked against the word in play.
+The user gets a message returned to them indicated if their guess is correct or incorrect.
+Correct letter guesses are shown in the word, replacing the dash in the relevant position.
+Incorrect guesses updates the hangman image, showing the hangman in it's next stage indicating the loss of a life.
+The game ends when the user has run out lives, has guessed all letters correctly r has correctly guessed the word.

+The play_again function also uses the self keyword to access the class attributes.
+At the end of the game the user is asked if they would like to play again.
+If they play again all attributes are re-initialised and the play-hangman function is called again.
+If the user does not wish to play again they get a 'thanks for playing' message as well as their result for the session.
+The result is displayed as the amount of games won out of the total number of games played in the session.

 ## Libraries used
 - Random module was imported to allow the program to select a random word from the words.py file for use in gameplay.